-On Thursday, May 9, Billie Eleanor Jean Housego passed away swiftly and painlessly at the age of 89, at Vancouver General Hospital, surrounded by her loved ones.
+On Thursday, May 9, Dr. Billie Eleanor Jean Housego passed away swiftly and painlessly at the age of 89, at Vancouver General Hospital, surrounded by her loved ones.
 She was born on April 8, 1935, and grew up in Edgerton, Alberta, beloved daughter of adoptive parents Margaret and William McBride, whom she cherished.
 When she lost them too soon, Billie found solace in the warm embrace of the Fulks family.
 In 2017, Billie was able to return to Edgerton, re-connect with friends and family, and visit William and Margaret’s resting place.

 An award-winning scholar, she studied at the University of Alberta, and went on to become a professor of Educational Psychology at UBC.
 At the University of Alberta, she met and fell in life-long love with fellow educator Ian Housego, who became her devoted husband of 59 years.
 They had one daughter, Joellen, proudly following in their footsteps as a teacher, and warmly welcomed dear son-in-law Timo.